CloudWithChris/cloudwithchris.com/content/blog/azure-arc-for-apps-part-3.md

 ## Function Plans

-Before we jump into Azure Functions in depth and the configuration experience, I want to call out a point from the Azure Docs below.
+Before we jump into Azure Functions in depth and the configuration experience, I want to call out a point from the Azure Docs.

 > **Note:** Function apps run in an App Service Kubernetes environment on a Dedicated (App Service) plan.
 When you create your function app without an existing plan, the correct plan is created for you.